MonoGSDF: Exploring Monocular Geometric Cues for Gaussian Splatting-Guided Implicit Surface Reconstruction

 While the geometry cues offer valuable 2D supervision for improving depth and normal, they fail to constrain the 3D Gaussian distribution effectively.
 We address this limitation through the SDF, which enforces tied surface alignment of Gaussians.

-\textbf{Multi-View Consistent 3D Regularization.} Directly supervising SDF with monocular geometry cues like MonoSDF \cite{yu2022monosdf} suffers from scale ambiguity and lacks multi-view consistency.
-Further, volume rendering-based supervision as proposed in 3DGSR \cite{lyu20243dgsr} and GSDF \cite{yu2024gsdf} are inefficient and only supervise SDF with rendered Gaussian depth map in 2D.
-Our approach combines monocular cues with the inherent advantages of 3D Gaussians that the Gaussian-rendered depth $\bar{D}$ naturally maintains multi-view consistency and enables reliable 3D signal supervision for SDF through back-projection.
+\paragraph{Multi-View Consistent 3D Regularization.} To train this hybrid model, enforcing all Gaussians to satisfy $\bar{s}_i=0$ (leading to $\alpha_i=1$) degrades rendering quality, as high-quality renderings require opacity variation, and sparse SDF supervision at Gaussian positions is insufficient.
+Dense supervision with monocular cues like MonoSDF \cite{yu2022monosdf} suffers from scale ambiguity and lacks multi-view consistency, while methods like 3DGSR \cite{lyu20243dgsr} and GSDF \cite{yu2024gsdf} only offer 2D supervision through rendered Gaussian depth maps.
+Our approach leverages monocular cues and the 3D Gaussians' advantages, where the Gaussian-rendered depth $\bar{D}$ ensures multi-view consistency and provides reliable 3D SDF supervision via back-projection.